Red Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In five games as the favorite over the last 10 matchups, the Red Sox have a record of 4-1.
+- The Red Sox have played as the favorite in six of their past 10 games and have gone 5-1 in those contests.

-- When it comes to hitting the over, the Red Sox and their opponents are 6-3-1 in their last 10 games with a total.
+- The Red Sox and their opponents have combined to hit the over five times in their last 10 games with a total.

-- In their last game with a spread, the Red Sox covered the spread.
-Boston's past three contests have finished above the point total, and the average over/under in that run was 9.
+- The Red Sox covered the spread in its most recent opportunity.

 Red Sox Betting Records & Stats

-- The Red Sox are 21-17 in games they were listed as the moneyline favorite (winning 55.3% of those games).
+- The Red Sox are 22-17 in games they were favored on the moneyline (winning 56.4% of those games).

-- Boston has gone 5-4 (winning 55.6% of its games) when it has played as moneyline favorites of -160 or shorter.
+- Boston has a 3-2 record (winning 60% of its games) when it has played as moneyline favorites of -210 or shorter.

-- Based on this matchup's moneyline, the Red Sox's implied win probability is 61.5%.
+- The implied moneyline probablility in this matchup gives the Red Sox a 67.7% chance to win.

-- Boston has had an over/under set by oddsmakers 93 times, and have combined with opponents to go over the total in 49 of those games (49-41-3).
+- Boston has played in 94 games with over/under set, and have combined with opponents to go over the total 49 times (49-42-3).

-- The Red Sox have a 3-6-0 record against the spread this season (covering only 33.3% of the time).
+- The Red Sox have gone 3-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!